-The next VSA/Oberlin Bass Workshop is scheduled for the week of June 8-14, 2018.
+The next VSA/Oberlin Bass Workshop is scheduled for the week of June 27-July 3, 2020.
 We're looking forward to another busy but rewarding week, working together.
 (We'll finish and pack up on the evening of Friday, July 1, then depart on Saturday, July 2.)

 "Everyone teaches, everyone learns," is the basic principal established by Vakahn Nigosian, founder of the program at Oberlin.
 With this in mind, the Bass Workshop will bring together those interested in bass lutherie, with a mind toward sharing experience, knowledge, and ideas.

 We anticipate that most participants will be professionals working in shops, perhaps bass specialists, or those in violin shops wanting to learn more about bass.
 We also expect we'll have some space for experienced amateurs, wanting to further develop their skills.
 The hope is that everyone will leave business and competitive concerns at home, with the belief that by helping each other, we raise the standards of our profession to the benefit of all.

 We are pleased to have Patrick Charton join us.
-So the faculty this year will again be Arnold Schnitzer, David Gage, and Jay VandeKopple, along with Robbie McIntosh as associate faculty.
-Past faculty have included Jim Ham and Bill Lakeberg.
-As in the past, we hope to invite guest speakers to help enhance our discussion.
+So the faculty this year will be Patrick Charton, David Gage, Robbie McIntosh, and Jay VandeKopple, with Joey Naeger joining us as shop/logistics assistant.
+Past faculty have included Arnold Schnitzer, Jim Ham, and Bill Lakeberg.
 I (Jay VK) have agreed to coordinate the Workshop, and will be the contact person for questions, applications, etc.

 Also, remember that the VSA sponsors this program, so attendees are expected to be VSA members.
 Lunch will normally be on your own.
 We’ve generally liked to have dinner together, and have made plans to do so again this year.

 Each day during the week’s schedule, there will be presentations and demonstrations by the faculty, guests, and attendees.
 For a given topic the idea is not to show THE way to do it, but to share approaches or explore how things work and find out!
 We will actively seek and encourage contrasting ideas from all participants.